-The majority of critically ill patients have a high resting energy expenditure (REE); this is especially true for patients with burns, after severe trauma and in sepsis.
-(55) Also, patients with heart failure, who are not cachectic, have high REE.
-(56,57) It has been demonstrated that selective and nonselective β -blockers reduce the REE.
-(58) Nonselective β -blockers appear to shift total body substrate use from fatty-acid to glucose oxidation.
-(58-59) As less oxygen is needed for the oxidation of glucose than for the oxidation of fatty acids, (60) this as a favorable effect on myocardial oxygen demand in heart failure.
-The molecular mechanisms by which nonselective β-blockers promote glucose oxidation are not known, but it has been demonstrated in mice that the receptor NOR-1, which is a target of β -adrenergic signaling, regulates expression of genes that encode proteins that control oxidative metabolism, such as PGC-1a, lipin-1a, FOXO1, and the enzyme pyruvate dehydrogenase kinase type 4 (PDK4).
-(61) This last, PDK4, is an isoform of PDK that is directly involved in the regulation of the entry of glycolysis products into oxidative metabolism.
-This is also one possible explanation why only the nonselective β-blockers appear to influence the shift of metabolism to glucose oxidation - because they do not only interact with the target β1-adrenergic receptors.
-Clinical studies have confirmed the metabolic effects of non-selective blockers, such as propranolol, on reduced hypermetabolism in burns, which could be prolonged up to 2 years, and carvedilol, which attenuated the development and promoted a partial reversal of cachexia in patients with severe chronic heart failure, supporting a role for prolonged sympathetic activation in the genesis of weight loss.
-(62,63)
+The majority of the critically ill have high resting energy expenditure (REE), this is especially true for patients with burns, after severe trauma and in sepsis. () Also patients with heart failure, who are not cachectic, have high REE. (,) It has been demonstrated that selective and nonselective β-blockers reduce the REE. () Nonselective β-blockers appear to shift total body substrate use from fatty-acid to glucose oxidation.
+(58, ,) As less oxygen is needed for the oxidation of glucose than for the oxidation of fatty acids, () this as a favorable effect on myocardial oxygen demand in heart failure.
+The molecular mechanisms by which nonselective β-blockers promote glucose oxidation are not known, but it has been demonstrated in mice that the receptor NOR-1, which is a target of β -adrenergic signaling, regulates expression of genes that encode proteins that control oxidative metabolism, such as PGC-1α, lipin-1α, FOXO1, and the enzyme pyruvate dehydrogenase kinase type 4 (PDK4). () This last, PDK4, is an isoform of PDK that is directly involved in the regulation of the entry of glycolysis products into oxidative metabolism.
+This is also one possible explanation why only the nonselective β-blockers appear to influence the shift of metabolism to glucose oxidation - because they do not only interact with the target \(\beta 1\)-adrenergic receptors.
+Clinical studies confirmed the metabolic effects of non-selective blockers: propranolol reduced hypermetabolism in burs which could be prolonged up to 2 years; and carvedilol attenuated the development and promoted a partial reversal of cachexia in patients with severe chronic heart failure, supporting a role for prolonged sympathetic activation in the genesis of weight loss.(,)